MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Detections.md

 Analytics rules search for specific events or sets of events across your environment, alert you when certain event thresholds or conditions are reached, generate incidents for your SOC to triage and investigate, and respond to threats with automated tracking and reMediation processes.

+>**Important:** The next steps are done in a different machine than the one you were previously working.
+Look for the Virtual Machine name references.

-### Task 1: Attack 1 Detection with Defender for Endpoint
+### Task 1: Persistence Attack Detection

-In this task, you will create a detection for **Attack 1** on the host (Win1) with the Microsoft Defender for Endpoint configured.
+In this task, you will create a detection for the first attack of the previous exercise.

-1. In the Microsoft Sentinel portal, select **Logs** from the General section in case you navigated away from this page.
+1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

+1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.

+1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

+1. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

+1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

+1. Select your Microsoft Sentinel Workspace you created earlier.

+1. Select **Logs** from the *General* section.

 1. **Run** the following KQL Statement again to recall the tables where we have this data: